woordwaark/Spotlight-pipeline/README.md

 Ter | Ter | PROPN
 Laan | Laan | PROPN
 . | . | PUNCT

+We automatically annotate our corpus with a BERTje-based language model.
+BERTje is a general language model for Dutch.
+This model is trained for Dutch POS tagging, based on training data from the Universal Dependencies project.
+Additionally, the model is adapted to work with Gronings words through a [multi-step adaption process](https://aclanthology.org/2021.findings-acl.433.pdf).
+This model achieves 92% accuracy for Gronings.

+### 5.3 Software

 The software for lemmatizing and POS-tagging words in text that is written in Gronings can be found in this GitHub repository in the folder `addLemmasAndPOStags`.
 This folder contains five scripts.
 In the subfolder `texts` a small corpus is found that consists of four texts: `Wikipedia1.tsv`, `Wikipedia2.tsv`, `Wikipedia3.tsv` and `Wikipedia4.tsv`.
 The texts are lemmatized and POS-tagged and are stored as tab-delimited text files.
 With `script1_combine_tables_split_in_train_dev_test.R` those files are combined into one and subsequently split in training data (80%), dev data (10%) and test data (10%).
 The three parts are saved as three CoNLL-U files in the subfolder `conllu`.